Crochet: the new trend giving knitting a run for its money

 Learning how to crochet

 If you’re trying to learn how to crochet, there is a wealth of online resources at your disposal.
-Vogue Knitting’s crochet guides are detailed and comprehensive, and a great place to start if you’re a beginner.
-Crafty blog The Making Spot has a great how-to crochet article with illustrative pictures.
+Hobbycraft offers a detailed and comprehensive guide and a great place to start if you’re a beginner.
 And if you’d rather learn by reading a book, How to Crochet by Sally Harding is a handy starting point.

 Once you’ve got the basics right, make sure you look up the fantastic tutorials at Simply Crochet magazine’s online home.
 There’s a range of great advice here, including tips for left-handed crocheters and a guide to Tunisian crochet, which contains aspects of both conventional crochet and knitting.
 There’s also a US and UK conversion chart, so you can decipher abbreviations on crochet patterns from either side of the Atlantic.